This video includes:

 Miles Bensky “Promoting Key Behavior in Detection Dogs”

 Miles Bensky discusses the current state of the canine cognition field and the potential for future canine cognition research, specifically involving working dogs.
 Miles focuses on research completed with the Transportation Security Administration's Canine Breeding and Development Center involving an enrichment device called the Reward-o-Matic.
 The research studies he shares seek to measure the potential effects of this enrichment device on program outcomes as well as how we can use enrichment opportunities to measure consistent individual differences in dog behavior.

 Scott Thomas “Knowing What You See and Seeing What You Know”

 Scott Thomas kicks off the 4 day Penn Vet Working Dog Conference by highlighting the commonalities among the diverse disciplines of working dogs.
 Scott shares many specific benchmarks in the history of training that remind everyone of the great strides that have been made in understanding of the training of working dogs.
 He emphasizes the need to work together, across disciplines, to continue the pattern of advancement.

-Also included in this 2 part DVD:
+Also included in this 2 part video: